Updated: Jun 29

 Your insurance costs can change dramatically each year, and it is incredibly beneficial to meet with your insurance professional annually in order to make your benefits cost-effective.
 At Lift Financial, we recommend meeting with your Financial Professional annually in order to have a comprehensive review of your finances.
 For example, health insurance policies change every open enrollment period.
 What was best for you last year might not be best for you this year.
 Similarly, homeowners and auto insurance requirements change dramatically over your lifetime.
 A review of your property insurance is critical to both make sure your coverage is adequate, but also to make sure that you aren't paying too much.
 Thirdly, life insurance costs can change yearly as well.
 Talk to your agent and let them look to see if they can help you save some of your hard-earned dollars.
 You may be able to get better coverage in all these areas by simply taking a look!

 7. PAY OFF DEBT

-When you have paid off a credit card debt, car or personal loans, put that pre-budgeted money from those payments into savings!
-This is a super easy way to have your money grow and work for you rather than for the credit card companies!
+When you have paid off credit card debt, and car or personal loans, put that pre-budgeted money from those payments into savings!
+This is an easy way to have your money grow and work for you rather than for the credit card companies!